 Some helpful tips to try:

 Firstly, sit yourself comfortably with your feet on the floor.
+Allow the breath to come in and out of your nose without forcing it.
 Make sure you are balanced on your sitting bones (the bony rockers underneath your pelvis).
 Many people don't realise they're actually sitting on their tale bone causing a whole collapse of the back.
 Don't hold yourself rigid, you want a free openness of the back and torso with a sense that the head is moving away from your tailbone.
 Don't force it, just think it!

 Let your hands openly rest on your legs and un-grasp your fingers.
-Now ask yourself, am I holding my breath?
+Now ask yourself again, am I holding my breath?
 Don't try to deep breath, just see if you can allow your breath to come in and out through your nose by itself.

 3. Let's think Neck...

-Now ask the whole of your neck column to undo.
+Now ask the muscles of your neck to un-grip and be free.
 Include in your thinking the sides of your neck and the musculature at the front where your throat is.
-As this area undoes you may even feel your tongue loosen.
+As this area unlocks you may even feel your tongue loosen.
 Allow your larynx to be freely suspended in the throat and unclench your lower jaw.

 Now bring your attention to the back of your head and occiput and ask for freedom and lightness there.
 Hopefully with all this thinking you haven't held your breath.
 As the muscles of your neck undo, allow your head to rebalance itself.